roma4004/BattleCityRemastered/README.md

 * Flyweight pattern

 TODO roadmap:
+* (in progress) settings screen, that alow you control volume of sound and music, enable vSync and other stuff,
-* (in progress) parsing console argument to run host process and client process at the same time, with setting window position,
+* (in progress) parsing console argument to set window position and size,
-* (in progress) save/load settings into config ini file,
 * (in progress) SDL_Mixer for sound (only start music ready),
 * visualize time left for timers like bonusHelmet and bonusTimer,
-* settings screen, that alow you control volume of sound and music, enable vSync and other stuff,
-* ice and bushes logic,
+* ice logic,
 * new unique bonuses:
   at least bonus that allow you destroy obstacles while moveing, get bigger tank and bullet, ability limited by time, at least bonus ship from some version of original game that alow you cross rivers,